Posted • Last updated

 How PVN Patient Partners can join What Matters to You?”
 Day

 Many patient partners have already participated in the planning for “What Matters to You?”
 Day, sharing their answers to the question, providing input on resources, and ensuring that the patient voice was embedded in everything we’ve created so far.
 You can read some of their thoughts on what matters to them in our Getting Started Kit.
 Now that the campaign is live, we’re looking forward to hearing from even more PVN members about how to have meaningful conversations in their care.

 The big day is June 6, 2017.
 You can help us reach patients and providers across BC before that by signing up at www.whatmatterstoyoubc.ca .
 There are free resources, including stickers, buttons, and pocket cards that can help you spread the word about the campaign.

 Most importantly, if you have a conversation with your health care provider about what matters to you, we want to hear about it!
 Share your story and let us know how it felt to share what truly matters to you and how your health care provider reacted.

-We hope that on June 6, 2017 you will join us on having a conversation about what matters to you!
+We hope that on June 6, 2017 you will join us in a conversation about what matters to you!